WE ARE YCF

 ASSOCIATE TRUSTEE

-Fiona Millar is a writer and journalist, and formerly served as Young Camden Foundation’s Chair, from 2018-2024.
+Fiona is a writer and journalist, and formerly served as Young Camden Foundation’s Chair, from 2018-2024.
 Fiona specialises in education and parenting issues, and previously served as Special Adviser at Downing Street.
 She regularly takes part in television and radio debates about education policy, writes for the Guardian and other outlets, and between 2003-2010 she chaired the Family and Parenting Institute.

 Fiona co-founded the Local Schools Network, previously Vice Chaired the National Youth Arts Trust, and in 2009 published a book about work life balance called “The Secret World of the Working Mother.